 - 3 large stalks rhubarb, cut into 1/2-inch-wide pieces

-- 1 pint strawberries, stemmed and halved if small, quartered if large (see notes)
+- 1 pint basket of strawberries, stemmed and halved if small, quartered if large (see notes)

 Instructions